 Tony Lawson - Chair

-Tony has managed not for profit organisations and was Chair of the SA peak consumer health body for six years.
+Tony has managed not-for-profit organisations and was Chair of the SA peak consumer health body for six years.
 He has undertaken many health consumer participation projects and produced many reports and published articles on health issues including two co-authored articles in Heart Lung Circulation relating to equitable standards for cardiovascular care for Aboriginal and Torres Strait Islander People.

 Tony has extensive experience in managing and implementing governance frameworks in a diverse range of organisations both as a leader and independent adviser.
 Overall, he has been involved at the highest levels in consumer health for over a decade and continues to strive to provide decisive and strategic leadership to CHF representing the interests of Australian healthcare consumers.
 Tony was re-elected as Chair in November 2020.

 Jo Watson - Deputy Chair